mauriziocescon/ng-playground/readme.md

 }));
 ```

-Directives passed as inputs and bound to an element:
+Directives passed as inputs and bound to an element at runtime:
 ```ts
 import { component, signal } from '@angular/core';